 Pellet and wood smokers are very great.
 They deliver all the flavors that you need and enhance your cooking capabilities by giving you versatility.

-When you use wood or pellets, there are two important things that you will notice right away.
+When you use wood chips or pellets, there are two important things that you will notice right away.
 Meaning you have two major uses for these two types of fuel.

 1. The main source of Fuel